KarthickPalani10/Java-basic/README.md

   Exception handling.
    * Exception is an undesirable or unexcepected event,which occures during the execution of a program i.e at runtime that disrupts the normal flow of the program's instractions.It can be handled by our program.
-  Exception
+  Error.
    *Impossible to recover from error,Error are of Unchecked Type,happen at Run-time,Cause by the environment on which application is running.
-  Error.
+  Exception.
    * Possible to recover from exception,It can be of checked or unchecked.Can happen at compile time & Runtime,Caused by application.

   Object ->Throwable ->Exception ->Error